crunchmail/crunchmail-client-php/docs/entities.rst

 --------------

 :Method: ``delete()``
-:Summary: send a DELETE request to the API to delete the current entity.
+:Summary: Send a DELETE request to the API to delete the current entity.

 MessageEntity